apigee/api-platform-samples/learn-edge/proxy-4/README.md

             <Condition>(fault.name Matches "InvalidApiKey") </Condition>
         </FaultRule>
       </FaultRules>
+      ...
     ```

-A fault rule is a kind of conditional flow that executes whenever a policy throws an error.
+A fault rule is a special kind of flow that executes whenever a policy throws an error.
 The VerifyApiKey policy can throw errors upon several conditions, like an invalid API key for example.
 That's exactly what our fault rule is looking for!
 When the fault rule's condition is true, a policy called InvalidApiKey executes.

 * We added our second **policy** to the proxy.
 Hint: it is in the `apiproxy/policies` folder and it is called `InvalidApiKey.xml`: